 4. Chances of winning the lottery are lower than being killed by lightning.

 It is a commonly known phrase that “I have a better chance of being killed by lightning than winning the lottery,” which is not valid.
 Dr. Ed Stanek researched the phrase and found out that more people win millions of dollars in the lottery than people killed by lightning each year.
 It depends on the odds of winning the lottery which can be improved by selecting the right lottery.

 Many betting options on Lottoland offer good odds, such as Lotto x5, in which you get five chances to win the lottery for £1.
 Earlier, many options were not available to bet on which offered a high probability of winning, but now many options are there to bet on with a high likelihood of winning.

 There are many myths about lottery winners in which the most popular one is that lottery winners lose all their winning.
 Some people also believe that the chance of winning the lottery is lower than being killed by lightning or that people quit their jobs after winning the lottery.
 These are made up stories that have circulated long enough to be believed to be true without any evidence.

-This article is part of a sponsored post.
-For more details from the sponsor please click here.
+This article a collaborative post.
+For more details please click here.